dpaquette/BugTracker.NET/Blog 5.6 - Cookie Authentication.md

         }
 			}

 By default every page will require that the User is authenticated and has been granted the User role.
 User is a role that we will grant to all users who have a valid account.
 We also provide an option to allow anonymous access because some pages should be accessible by users who are not signed in.
 For example, we can add the PageAllowAnonymous attribute to the login page (default.aspx):

     [PageAllowAnonymous]
     public partial class @default : BasePage

 For the Bugs.aspx page, we don't need to add any attributes because the default behaviour is exactly what we want.
-If we wanted to restrict a page to only users who have either the Admin or ProjectAdmin role, we would simply add a new PageAuthorize attribute to that specific page:
+If we wanted to restrict a page to only users who have either the Admin or ProjectAdmin role, we would add a PageAuthorize attribute to that specific page:

     [PageAuthorize(BtnetRoles.Admin, BtnetRoles.ProjectAdmin)]
     public partial class categories : BasePage